Typical Costs of Buying Property in Japan

 Property Pilot Japan Service Fee

-Our initial service fee of 150,000 JPY covers consultation, sourcing assistance, and purchase facilitation, as detailed on the Pricing page.
+Our initial service fee of 200,000 JPY covers consultation, sourcing assistance, and purchase facilitation, as detailed on the Pricing page.
+Post purchase we will arrange insurance and the connection of required utilities.

 -